 What is Migraine with Aura?

 Some migraine sufferers also experience an Aura.
 This aura typically consists of a combination of visual, sensory, and sometimes movement disturbances.
 These symptoms will be completely reversible and occur up to 60 minutes BEFORE the onset of a migraine.

 Visual symptoms can include seeing spots and lights or being aware of blind spots.
-Sensory symptoms can include tingling and pins and needles or numbness.
-Movement problems can include reduced coordination, dizziness and speech disturbance.
+Sensory symptoms can consist of tingling and pins and needles or numbness.
+Movement problems can consist of reduced coordination, dizziness and speech disturbance.

 What Causes Migraine?

 The truth is that we don’t know with absolute certainty what causes Migraine.
 A migraine was once thought to be initiated by problems with blood vessels.
 This theory is now largely discredited.

 One current theory is that a phenomenon known as cortical spreading depression is responsible for the disorder.
 In cortical spreading depression, electrical activity reduces over an area of the brain’s cortex (grey matter).
 This results in the release of specific cells, which then irritate nerves in the brain stem, causing the headache.

 Researchers feel three main factors contribute to a migraine and headache.
 They are:

 - Pain causing structures in the neck; and